Got BT Broadband or BT TV? Get six months of BritBox on usJun 16 | 5 min read

-In the series opening, the team discover a dismembered body in a scrap metal yard that appears to have been stored in a domestic freezer for 30 years.
+In the series' opening episode, the team discovers a dismembered body in a scrap metal yard that appears to have been stored in a domestic freezer for 30 years.

-Helped by a distinctive Millwall Foootball Club tattoo, they’re able to identify the victim as a young man who went missing in 1990.
+Helped by a distinctive Millwall Football Club tattoo, they’re able to identify the victim as a young man who went missing in 1990.

 While it doesn’t take long to trace the owner of the freezer, the detectives soon discover that he recently died a lonely, isolated man, and had a drink-driving conviction for the same night the victim went missing.

-Intriguingly, it turns out that there were four other passengers in the car that night, and over the course of the series we’ll meet Ram Sidhu and his wife Anna who are expecting their first baby together in London; Liz Baildon and her fiancée Janet who live in Cambridge; Fiona Grayson, her partner Geoff and their children in the Peak District; and Dean Barton and his wife Marnie who live in Rochester with their disabled son, Jack, and his younger sibling, Casper.
+Intriguingly, it turns out that there were four other passengers in the car that night.
+Over the course of the series we meet the quartet - Ram Sidhu and his wife Anna who are expecting their first baby together in London; Liz Baildon and her fiancée Janet who live in Cambridge; Fiona Grayson, her partner Geoff and their children in the Peak District; and Dean Barton and his wife Marnie who live in Rochester with their disabled son, Jack, and his younger sibling, Casper.

 All in their late forties, their lives are looking good, until the mystery of the body comes back to haunt them and threatens to destroy everything they’ve built for themselves over the last 30 years.